thetribeofdan/laravel_vault/README.md

 ✅ Automatic config injection with fallback + caching 🔄
 ✅ Works with **multiple Vault paths or files**
-✅ Simple `Vault::refresh()` method to reload secrets on the fly ✅ Easy config publishing & customization
+✅ Simple `Vault::refresh()` method to reload secrets on the fly ✅ Easy config publishing & customisation

 ---